20davo/FBDL-Converter/README.md

    - Click the **Convert** button to generate the C code.
 2. **Check Output**:
    - Review the generated C code for correctness.
-   - Any errors (e.g., duplicate rulebase names, invalid references) will be logged in the browser console.
+   - Any possible errors (e.g., duplicate rulebase names, invalid references) will be logged in the browser console.
 3. **Copy the C Code**:
    - Use the generated code in your FRI-based projects.
+4. **Simulation**:
+   - Modify simulation parameters such as the antecedents and consequents of the rules.
+   - Observe real-time changes and outputs directly in the simulation section.

 ---